 Do You Need Small Business Insurance in Tennessee?

-From the Great Smoky Mountains to the Grand Ole Opry, The Volunteer State is bursting with history and future opportunity.
-Tennessee is also home to thousands of small businesses that serve tourists and residents alike, across many different industries including retail, healthcare, and finance.
+From the Great Smoky Mountains to the Grand Ole Opry, The Volunteer State is bursting with history and future opportunities.
+Tennessee is also home to thousands of small businesses that serve tourists and residents alike across many different industries, including retail, healthcare, and finance.
 According to the Small Business Advocacy Council:

 - There are over 600,000 small businesses in Tennessee

 - Tennessee small businesses employ over 1 million people

 - The number of proprietors in Tennessee continues to grow

 These critical small businesses continue to grow the overall economy in Tennessee, and new entrepreneurs are entering the market.
 For businesses, the state requires some types of insurance coverage (while recommending other types).
 More information on this can be found below.

 Required Business Insurance Coverage in Tennessee